 Intuitively, the answer is positive.
-Activities that manage to reduce draw-down phenomena undoubtedly create a perceived value, even if they do not add any actual value to the portfolio.
-In this sense, there is a conflict between the efficiency and (behavioural) effectiveness of asset allocation and portfolio management.
+Activities that manage to reduce drawdown phenomena undoubtedly create a perceived value, even if they do not add any actual value to the portfolio.
+In this sense, there is a conflict between the efficiency and (behavioral) effectiveness of asset allocation and portfolio management.